The gateway to the land of the long white cloud

 Auckland International Airport Limited (Auckland Airport) was formed in 1988, when the New Zealand Government corporatised the management of Auckland International Airport.
 In 1998, the Government sold down its shareholding, and Auckland Airport became the fifth airport company in the world to be publicly listed.

-At the 2015 SKYTRAX World Airport Awards, Auckland Airport has been voted Best Airport in Australia Pacific for seventh year in a row.
+At the 2015 SKYTRAX World Airport Awards, Auckland Airport was voted Best Airport in Australia Pacific for seventh year in a row.
 Auckland Airport is also a major driver of the New Zealand economy, generating billions of dollars for the economy, creating thousands of jobs, and making a vital contribution to New Zealand trade and tourism by strengthening connections with the world.

 As New Zealand's major transport hub, Auckland Airport is investing in an airport and traveller experience that all New Zealanders can be proud of.